dask/dask-sphinx-theme/README.rst

 Releasing
 ---------

-This project is configured to automatically push a new release to PyPI whenever a git tag is pushed.
+This project `uses GitHub Actions <https://github.com/jrbourbeau/dask-sphinx-theme/blob/fd807bb22c5c6734f38e73a36e4c3a67bbbd316f/.github/workflows/publish-pypi.yml>`_ to automatically push a new release to PyPI whenever a git tag is pushed.
 For example, to release a new ``x.y.z`` version of ``dask-sphinx-theme``, checkout the commit you would like to release, add a git tag, and push the tag to the ``main`` branch of the